ksu-cs-textbooks/cis527/content/7-backups-monitoring-devops/04-assignment.md

 For this task, you will set up either Munin or Ganglia on your Ubuntu droplets from Lab 6.
 To complete this item, follow these steps:

-1. Configure the Ubuntu droplet named **FRONTEND** as the master server for either Munin or Ganglia.
+1. Configure the Ubuntu droplet named **FRONTEND** as the primary server for either Munin or Ganglia.
 2. Add the Ubuntu droplet named **BACKEND** as a client on either Munin or Ganglia
+3. Send the URL of the Munin or Ganglia server in your grading packet.
+Make sure that both **FRONTEND** and **BACKEND** are appearing in the data.

 {{% notice tip %}}
 _As always, you may have to deal with Apache virtual hosts and firewalls for this setup.
 In addition, you may want to add a new A record to your domain name for this site, and request an SSL certificate via CertBot. --Russ_